Rounding it up

 But, the best way to maximize your earnings from one of these accounts is to regularly contribute to them.
 Creating a budget is a great way to see where you can cut down on spending to free up money that can be put away in a TFSA or RRSP.
 If you need a place to start, check out our ultimate budget template by entering your email at the bottom of this article!

 Savings-focused financial tools and accounts can also help you find ways to put aside more of your earnings into a TFSA or RRSP.
-With a KOHO reloadable prepaid Visa account, anyone can quickly and easily save money and get cash back on their daily purchases, all while avoiding hidden fees and getting free financial coaching.
+With a KOHO reloadable prepaid Mastercard account, anyone can quickly and easily save money and get cash back on their daily purchases, all while avoiding hidden fees and getting free financial coaching.

 Ultimately, whether you decide to go with a TFSA, an RRSP, or both, opening any investment or savings account is a fantastic step towards becoming financially secure throughout your life.